dhruvswarup123/SpotiLy/README.md

 ## Scope for Improvement [&#8679;](#top)
 (This section includes known bugs in the program)
 1. Adding synced lyrics
-   1. This involves purchaing a plan from MusixMatch for access to the database with the timestamped lyrics
+   1. This involves purchasing a plan from MusixMatch for access to the database with the timestamped lyrics
 2. Hamburger Menu
    1. Add open on hover
    2. Close menu on clicking any div outside the menu.